moonkie

 It is NEVER okay to give your child a fraction of adult medication or aspirin!
 Doing so could cause serious side effects or death (source).

 Avoid cough and cold medications for your baby entirely.
-Most of these liquid medicines contain several ingredients to manage multiple symptoms, but they are not rated for children under the age of two.
+Most of these liquid medicines contain several ingredients to manage multiple symptoms, but they are not approved for children under 2 years old.

-Finally, if your pediatrician prescribes a liquid medication for your baby or toddler, measure the dosage carefully with the measuring cup or syringe it came with.
+Finally, if your pediatrician prescribes a liquid medication for your baby or toddler, measure the dosage carefully using the measuring cup or syringe that came with it.
 A kitchen teaspoon can range between 2 and 10mL, which makes it easy to accidentally overdose your child (source).

 5. What Are Some Home Remedies That Can Help My Newborn Cough Less?